casangi/casadocs/docs/tasks/task_flagdata.rst

    Bin width for channel average in number of input channels.
 If a list is given, each bin applies to one of the selected SPWs.
-When chanbin is set to 1 all input channels are used considered for the average to produce a single output channel, this behaviour aims to be preserve backwards compatibility with the previous pre-averaging feature of clip mode.
+When chanbin is set to 1 all input channels are used for the average to produce a single output channel, this behaviour aims to preserve backwards compatibility with the previous pre-averaging feature of clip mode.
 Default: 1

    *timeavg*